 Never make assumptions or implications about fault, or about your own health, after an accident.
 Adrenaline from the crash can mask certain injuries, and others require time or medical imaging technology to become apparent.
 Schedule a prompt examination, if you will not be using emergency medical services, to check for internal damage.

 Finally, if you learn that you’ve suffered significant injuries, either at the scene or later, your next step should be reaching out for qualified legal representation.
-The Stoddard Firm specializes in helping people who’ve been hurt by corporate negligence, no matter how many loopholes those corporations are accustomed to hiding behind, and we’re always standing by to provide you with a free consultation on your case.
+The trailer wreck lawyers at the Stoddard Firm specialize in helping people who’ve been hurt by corporate negligence, no matter how many loopholes those corporations are accustomed to hiding behind, and we’re always standing by to provide you with a free consultation on your case.
 Just give us a call at 678-RESULT, or reach out through our online chat function.